Miouss/lolmood-api-old/README.md

 ### Use a Xammp server
 I personnaly use Laragon, you can download it here : https://laragon.org/

-Make sure to use the lastest version of PHP : [https://windows.php.net/download/](Windows) [https://www.php.net/downloads.php](Other OS)
+Make sure to use the lastest version of PHP : [Windows](https://windows.php.net/download/) - [Other OS](https://www.php.net/downloads.php)

 ### Create the database